|

 Card II: Money, possessions and material concerns.

-Card III: Short journeys, brothers and sisters,
+Card III: Short journeys, brothers and sisters, learning.

 Card IV: Home life, childhood.